Kggupta/Grade12/VolumesSurfaceArea/README.md

 3. Get all inputs for the dimensions of the shape
     - Height, width, depth for almost all shapes
       - Radius for sphere
-      - Side lengths for triangle-based shapes
+      - Special heights for triangle-based shapes
-      - Make sure said inputs are possible for the shape given (for example triangular based prism: side1 + side2 must be > side3)
 4. Calculations:
     - Calculate volume
         - Use formula (depends on the shape) with the given variables passed as attributes to method